MAPF-Competition/web_resource/instructions.md

 If you're competing as a team, you can also add additional members and give them access, too.
 Just navigate to the `Team` tab (in the `My Submissions` menu) and add their contact details.
+Note that, only one member need to register and join the competition on our website.
+He can then give access to other memebrs, and is responsible for initiate evaluations.

 ## Clone Your Submission Repo